 There are two common types of holly categories: evergreen and deciduous.
 Here are some popular types of holly shrubs to grow in the landscape.

-American Holly (I. opaca) – These North American natives grow into up to 60 feet tall, and a mature specimen is a landscape treasure.
-Although these types of hollies are common in woodland settings, they aren’t often used in residential landscapes because they grow very slowly.
+American Holly (I. opaca) – These North American natives grow into up to 60 feet (18 m.) tall, and a mature specimen is a landscape treasure.
+Although these types of hollies are common in woodland settings, American holly isn’t often used in residential landscapes because it grows very slowly.
 ‘Old Heavy Berry’ is a vigorous cultivar that bears lots of fruit.

 Inkberry Holly (I. glabra) – Similar to Japanese hollies, inkberries are distinguished by their black berries.
 Species types tend to have bare lower branches because they drop their lower leaves, but cultivars such as ‘Nigra’ have good lower leaf retention.